geekygaurav/garvax/README.md

 - **I am looking for collaborators.
 If interested please drop a mail** [here](https://github.com/gouravrc)
 - **The default app name will be ```garvax```.
 You can always change it to any name of your wish.**
 - **I wish to develop seperate ```CLI```.
 But I dont know how to start and learning to deploy.
-If you can help me with that, it will be great and I can list you in the contributor list.**
+If you can help me with that, it will be great and I can include you in the contributor list.**
 - **If you find any mistake/bug, please post in the issues section.**